capashaa/EEREDitor/README.md

 ## EEREditor - Everybody Edits Offline Editor

+> [!WARNING]
+> This tool is not going to work as expected with EERv2.

 Welcome to the EEREditor GitHub page!
 Here we host sourcecode and latest version of EEREditor.

 ## **About EEREditor**